freebsd/freebsd-src/docs/CMake.rst

   Sets the build type for ``make``-based generators.
 Possible values are Release, Debug, RelWithDebInfo and MinSizeRel.
 If you are using an IDE such as Visual Studio, you should use the IDE settings to set the build type.
+  Be aware that Release and RelWithDebInfo are not using the same optimization level on most platform.

 **CMAKE_INSTALL_PREFIX**:PATH
   Path where LLVM will be installed if "make install" is invoked or the